-(1 credit) This course is required for students who have selected a career concentration in instrumental music education.
+(1 credit; alternate years, consult department) This course is required for students who have selected a career concentration in instrumental music education.
 Students will acquire a basic playing facility for at least two instruments in each generic category.
 The course will familiarize students with concepts and procedures that will enable them to teach wind, percussion, and string instruments to students at the elementary and secondary levels.